Email email@example.com with any questions that are not answered below.

 No. The trailer must meet BOTH of these criteria:

-This means the trailer is constructed using a single mold or using two molds that create two bowl-shaped molded fiberglass halves that are seamed together.
+Molded means the trailer is constructed by shooting/pouring fiberglass into a bowl-shaped mold.
+Two of those bowl-shaped molded fiberglass halves are seamed together with either a vertical or horizontal seam.
 This is why they are sometimes called “eggs.”

 7) Can you help me in pricing my trailer?